piscosour/sencillo/README.md

-# sencillo
-## Creating spaces for safe exploration around electronic financial transactions un Peru
+# Sencillo: Creating spaces for safe exploration around electronic financial transactions un Peru

 Sencillo is a prototype for an electronic money platform/concept designed for Peru.